twbs/rfs/README.md

   // For properties which do not have a shorthand, the property can be passed as:
   // .rfs(4rem, border-radius);

-  // Whenever a value contains a space, it should be escaped with a tilde(~):
+  // Whenever a value contains a comma, it should be escaped with a tilde(~):
   // .rfs(0 0 4rem red ~"," 0 0 5rem blue, box-shadow)

   // Custom properties (css variables):